-108. CESCR asks the secretariat to ensure that any written information formally submitted to it by individuals or NGOs in relation to the consideration of a specific State party's report be made available as soon as possible to the representative of the State concerned.
-From its thirty-sixth session in May 2006, this has been done through the website of OHCHR.
-However, when an NGO requests confidentiality, the Committee respects it.
-A similar approach is followed by the HRC and CMW, and CAT has adopted the same principle, although individual NGOs may object to the State party being given its written submission, in which case the Committee will disregard the submission.
-HRC, CAT, CEDAW and CMW make NGO information available on their respective websites.
+113. CESCR asks the secretariat to ensure that any written information formally submitted to it by individuals or NGOs in relation to the consideration of a specific State party's report be made available as soon as possible to the representative of the State concerned.
+As of its thirty-sixth session held in May 2006, this has been done through the OHCHR website.
+However, when an NGO requests confidentiality, the Committee respects this.
+A similar approach is followed by CAT, CMW and the Human Rights Committee.
+In the case of CAT, the Committee will assess the information provided in such confidential reports at its discretion.
+CAT, CEDAW, CMW and the Human Rights Committee make

+NGO information available on their respective web pages.
 The CRC guidelines allow NGOs to request that their written submissions be kept confidential.
-If a request is not made to CRC, these submissions are posted in an external internet web page by the NGO Group for the CRC.
+If a request is not made to CRC, these submissions are posted on an external internet web page by the NGO Group for the CRC.